 Devil's Kitchen Trail is a 4.6 mile lightly trafficked out and back trail located near Chester, California that features hot springs and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Great hike!
 Great for beginners and the hot springs at the end are very interesting.
 The trail is well travelled and easy to follow.